Ruthvikbr/Starbucks-India-Compose/README.md

 <h1 align=center>Starbucks Compose</h1>

 <h3 align=center>Overview</h3>
 <p align=center>A Jetpack compose clone of the Starbucks India mobile app.
-The purpose of this app is to build an android app using the Modern Android Development practices such as Jetpack Compose , Clean Architecture and also to build the app following the design principles mentioned in the official starbucks [design guide](https://creative.starbucks.com/)</p>
+The purpose of this app is to build an android app using the Modern Android Development practices such as Jetpack Compose , Clean Architecture and also to build the app following the design principles mentioned in the official starbucks <a href="https://creative.starbucks.com/">Design guide</a></p>

 <br/>